dimailn/vrf/README.md

 ```

 If your action must show toast in UI by result, this can be done in the effects.
-For example, in REST effect $message field will be processed by effect as a message for user and it will be emitted by ```showMessage```.
+For example, in REST effect $message field will be processed by effect as a message for the user and it will be emitted by ```showMessage```.

 ### Run actions programmatically